gning/tts-bot/README.md

 # Telegram TTS Bot

 A Telegram bot that converts text to speech using either Eleven Labs API or Azure Speech Service.
-The bot can process plain text messages, PDF files, and TXT files.
+The bot can process plain text messages, PDF files, TXT files, EPUB files, and images.

 ## Features

 - Convert text messages to speech
 - Extract text from PDF files and convert to speech
 - Process TXT files and convert to speech
+- Extract text from EPUB files and convert to speech by chapter
+- Extract text from images using Google's Gemini multimodal LLM
 - Multiple TTS service options (Eleven Labs and Azure)
 - Voice selection from available voices for each service
 - Comprehensive settings menu with service and voice selection